By Jason Kelly

 However, signal degradation is not the only issue that arises over long cabling distances.
 The longer the cabling is within a system, the higher the chances that electrical noise and interference will make its way onto the cables and ultimately into the electrical system.
 When noise couples onto cabling it shows up as voltages of varying magnitudes.
 In systems with single-ended output encoders, this can cause the receiving side of the system to read false high and low logic values, leading to erroneous position data.
 This is a massive problem!
 Luckily differential line-driver interfaces are well equipped to deal with this noise.
-CUI typically recommends using a differential line driver for cable lengths exceeding 1 meter.
+CUI Devices typically recommends using a differential line driver for cable lengths exceeding 1 meter.

 When using differential line drivers, twisted pair cabling is required.
 Twisted pair cabling is comprised of A and A- signals intertwined together with a specified number of turns over a given distance.
 With this type of cable, noise that is generated on one signal wire is applied equally on the paired wire.
 If a voltage spike occurs on signal A, it is equally applied on signal A-.
 Because the differential receiver subtracts the signals from each other to get the reconstructed signal, it would ignore the noise shown equally on both wires.
 The ability of the differential receiver to ignore voltages that are the same on both signal lines is referred to as common mode rejection.
 Because of their noise rejection capabilities, differential line driver interfaces are commonplace in industrial and automotive applications.

 By understanding the different encoder output types and their advantages and disadvantages, an engineer can better select the optimal output type for their application.
-CUI's AMT encoders are all offered with push-pull outputs for low power consumption and ease of installation.
+CUI Devices' AMT encoders are all offered with push-pull outputs for low power consumption and ease of installation.
 Differential line driver options are also available in many models for more demanding applications.

 Have comments regarding this post or topics that you would like to see us cover in the future?